GNU-Ymir/Documentations/en/primitives/types.md

 You can write an integer in two forms, decimal `9_234` and hexadecimal `0x897A`.
 The `_` token, is simply ignored in a literal integer.

-To make sure the literal has the type you want, you will need to add the type as a prefix to the literal.
-For example, to get a **`i8`** with the value *7*, you would write `7i8`.
-By default, if no prefix is added at the end of the literal, its type is considered a **`i32`**.
+To make sure a literal value has the right type, a prefix can be added at the end of it.
+For example, to get a **`i8`** with the value *7*, the right literal is written `7i8`.
+By default, if no prefix is added at the end of the literal, the language defines its type as a **`i32`**.

 As indicated above, each type has attributes, the following table lists the integer-specific attributes: